ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/optimize_amp.md

 Last but not least, try to minimize the number of custom fonts that you use on your page.
 If you can, use the system fonts instead of custom fonts because system fonts make your website match the user's operating system, and it helps to avoid loading more resources.

-### Server-Side Rendering AMP Layouts <a name="server-side-rendering"></a>

-Server-side-rendering AMP Layouts is a technique that AMP caches use to even further speed up loading time.
-With server-side-rendering it's possible to remove the AMP boilerplate so that the AMP document can be painted without running the AMP runtime JavaScript.
-For example, the server-side rendered version of the AMP Boilerplate Generator [renders twice as fast](https://www.webpagetest.org/video/compare.php?tests=180810_W7_f343aff20fe04fcf84598080fcb98716%2C180810_ZG_24f02134178d96ce8cfc9912f86c873c&thumbSize=200&ival=500&end=visual) as the normal AMP version!

-If you're publishing an AMP page, you should definitely consider using [AMP Optimizer](amp-optimizer-guide/index.md).
-AMP Optimizers let you serve optimized AMP pages from your own backend which includes server-side rendering AMP layouts.
-AMP Optimizer also automatically performs many other optimizations described in this document.

 ### Basic optimizations <a name="basic-optimizations"></a>